 - The location of your calls, both the business’ side and your customer locations.

 Similarly, an access log shows who has signed into your VoIP phone system.
-If you spot an unusual IP address, or see that your administrator signed in at 11pm (when they were asleep), you’ll spot an intruder.
+If you spot an unusual IP address, or see that your administrator signed in at two in the morning (when they were asleep), you’ll spot an intruder.

 7. Build awareness around strong passwords

-When you’re setting up your VoIP solution, your provider will give a default password to help you get started.
-But it’s crucial to change your password from the default setting as soon as possible.
+When you’re setting up your VoIP solution, your provider will give you a default password to get started.
+But it’s crucial to change that password as soon as possible.

-Repeat password usage, known as credential stuffing, means that a hacker can access other platforms if they crack this one, and vice versa.
-If they can figure out a customer service agent’s Facebook password, they’ll try the same combination on your VoIP phone system.
-The passwords for each VoIP account should be completely unique.
+Repeat password usage, known as credential stuffing, means that if a hacker can figure out a customer service agent’s Facebook password, they’ll try the same combination on your VoIP phone system.

 - Scanning a QR code with an authenticator app